tux-evse/tux-evse-board-configuration/README.md

 # tux-evse-board-configuration

+This repo contains some of configuration used in Tux-Evse project.

 ## At the first boot

 At the first boot you need to configure some point on the board.